Skip to main content

 Step 6: Completion

-After finishing, pinakea keeps you in your empty Main set.
+After finishing, pinakea keeps you in your Main set.
 To explore sample content, use the set selector in the top-left and switch to Demo.

 After Setup: Add Your Sources